Wanting to know the best Athens neighborhoods and districts to explore and base yourself in? Look no further.

 Psychiko predominantly consists of residential streets and offers not all that much to see aside from being an interesting place to take a walk if you have unlimited time in Athens.
 Conversely, Neo Psychiko is a great choice for an elegant evening out.

 Neo Psychiko is every bit as glamorous as Kifissia or Kolonaki.
-However, it possesses more of an understated charm.
-Tourists never find their way here.
+But tourists never find their way here.

 This is true, authentic, upper-class Athens.

-- Sip whiskey sours until the early hours at The Albion at Omirou 6 or grab brunch at Kudu (25is Martiou 22).
+Sip whiskey sours until the early hours at The Albion at Omirou 6 or grab brunch at Kudu (25is Martiou 22).

 I am happy to answer any questions and queries that you may have.
 Feel free to drop me a comment below.